Take a look at all the great photos that were shortlisted. The winning photos will be announced on 20th November.

-This competition is designed to inspire a new image and improved public perception of UK manufacturing using photography.
+This competition is designed to inspire a new image and improved public perception of UK manufacturing and engineering using photography.
 From the traditional to the high-tech your images should reflect the strength and diversity of today's UK manufacturing sector.

 - Best photograph by an Amateur photographer

 - Best photograph by a Young photographer (under 20 years old on 7th October 2018)

 Win a share of our £5000 prize fund to help you continue your passion for photography.
 On top of a shared cash prize of £5,000, we also have individual prizes for each category below:

 - You’ll receive High-profile media exposure – including the government’s Great Britain campaign.

 - The best photos will be exhibited to the public, at ministerial offices and EEF offices across the country.
 In addition, the images will be displayed at some of Britain’s biggest and busiest railway stations managed by Network Rail.